TheKing-coder68/TheKing-coder68/README.md

 ## Hi there!

-My name is Generous Emokpaire and I'm a self-taught programmer (most interested in web development, but soon going to expand my interests).
+and I'm a self-taught programmer (most interested in web development, but soon going to expand my interests).
 I'm living in the U.S and currently working on multiple exciting projects!

 - 🤔 I’m looking for help with ...
 Any project that you have, just DM me on Discord
 - 💬 Ask me about ...
 Anything